 How good is your business at retaining customers?
 Are you effectively expanding revenue from your existing customer base?
-And, is your poor retention the reason for your slower growth in 2023?
+And, is your poor retention the reason for your slower growth?

 If you’re unsure, check your retention metrics.
 Gross revenue retention (GRR) and net revenue retention (NRR) are the key metrics to understand how well your SaaS business executes on the promise made to customers.
 They can help you run your business over the next month, quarter, and year.